Skip to main content

 The Truth About Root Canals: What to Expect and How They Save Your Teeth

 Root canals have a bad reputation, but they're actually pain-relieving procedures that save your natural tooth.
-Learn what happens during treatment, recovery, and why Dr. Bonin recommends them at Bonin Dental Care in Windsor, CA.
+Learn what happens during treatment, what recovery looks like, and how Dr. Bonin diagnoses the problem, gets you out of pain, coordinates treatment with a trusted endodontist, and crowns the tooth afterward at Bonin Dental Care in Windsor, CA.

 D Dr. Scott Bonin